Genomon-Project/paplot-doc/quick_start.rst

 .. image:: image/pmsig_dummy.PNG
   :scale: 100%

 | For how to interpret each graph, please refer to `HOW TO USE GRAPHS <./index.html#how-to-toc>`_.

 **Modify configuration files and use your own data**

-| Plese consult following links to set up your own data and configuration files.
+| Please consult the following links to set up your own data and configuration files.
 |
 | [For basic use]